rootacces77/terraform-project1/README.md

 ---

 ## Diagram
-Project diagrams are stored under diagram/*.You can find multiple diagram formats there.
+Project diagrams are stored under diagram/* with multiple formats.

 ---